Digital citizen: Digital citizenship in education

 In the past two years, there has been a major shift to move students from digital citizenship to digital leadership in order to make a greater impact on online interactions.
 Though digital citizens take a responsible approach to act ethically, digital leadership is a more proactive approach, encompassing the "use of internet and social media to improve the lives, well-being, and circumstances of others" as part of one's daily life.
 In February 2018, after the Valentine's Day shooting in Parkland, Florida, students became dynamic digital citizens, using social media and other web platforms to engage proactively on the issue and push back against cyberbullies and misinformation.
 Students from Marjory Stoneman Douglas High School specifically rallied against gun violence, engaging in live tweeting, texting, videoing, and recording the attack as it happened, utilizing onside digital tools to not only witness what was happening at the time but to allow the world to witness it as well.
-This allowed the nation to see and react, and as a result, students built a web page and logo for their new movement.
+This allowed wider public awareness and response, and as a result, students built a web page and logo for their new movement.
 They gave interviews to major media outlets and at rallies and protects and coordinated a nationwide march online on March 24 against elected officials at meetings and town halls.
 The idea of this shift in youth is to express empathy beyond one's self, and moving to seeing this self in the digital company of others.

 Nonetheless, several critics state that just as empathy can be spread to a vast number of individuals, hatred can be spread as well.
 Though the United Nations and groups have been establishing fronts against hate speech, there is no legal definition of hate speech used internationally, and more research needs to be done on its impact.

 Along with educational trends, there are overlapping goals of digital citizenship education.
 Altogether, these facets contribute to one another in the development of a healthy and effective education for digital technology and communication.